Sebastián Piñera: Businesses

 Piñera once owned 90% of Chilevisión (a terrestrial television channel broadcasting nationwide).
 He also owned 27% of LAN Airlines (LAN); 13% of Colo-Colo, a football (soccer) club; and other minor stock positions in companies such as Quiñenco, Enersis, and Soquimich.

 In July 2007, Piñera was fined approximately US$680,000 by Chile's securities regulator (SVS) for not withdrawing a purchase order after receiving privileged information (an infraction similar to insider trading) of LAN Airlines stock in mid-2006.
 Later that month, he resigned from the boards of LAN and Quintec.

-To avoid a conflict of interest he sold Chilevisión for $160 million in 2010 to Time Warner.
-He also sold his shares of LAN in several rounds between February and March 2010, as well as his stake in Colo-Colo.
+To avoid a conflict of interest, he sold Chilevisión for $160 million in 2010 to Time Warner.
+He also sold his shares of LAN in several rounds between February and March 2010.

-Piñera has built an estimated fortune of $US2.8 billion As of February 2018, according to Forbes magazine.
-His wealth is greatly due to his involvement in introducing credit cards to Chile in the late 1970s and his subsequent investments, mainly in LAN Airlines stock.
+Piñera built an estimated fortune of US$2.8 billion As of February 2018, according to Forbes magazine.
+His wealth was greatly due to his involvement in introducing credit cards to Chile in the late 1970s and his subsequent investments, mainly in LAN Airlines stock.
 Piñera acquired shares of the formerly state-owned company from Scandinavian Airlines in 1994, as part of a joint venture with the Cueto family.

-The Chilean government responded by stating that The Economist's comment was disrespectful.
+Political career

+In 1988, after Pinochet had lost the referendum on his continued rule and Chile was returning to democracy, Piñera offered his support for the Christian Democrat Eduardo Frei Ruiz-Tagle in his pre-candidacy for president.

+Between 11 March 1990 and 11 March 1998, Piñera was senator for Eastern Santiago.

+In 1998, Piñera opposed the arrest and detention of Augusto Pinochet in London, initiated by Baltasar Garzón, arguing that it was an attack on Chile's sovereignty and dignity.

+On 14 May 2005, in a surprise move, Piñera announced his candidacy for the 2005 presidential election (RN was supposed to support UDI's Lavín).
+He described his political philosophy as Christian humanism.

+2009–10 presidential elections

+Piñera ran for President of Chile in the 2009–2010 election.
+From August 2009, he led in opinion polls, competing with left-of-center candidates Eduardo Frei Ruiz-Tagle, Marco Enríquez-Ominami, and Jorge Arrate.
+In the 13 December 2009 election, Piñera placed first in the results with 44.05% of the votes, while Frei placed second with 29.6%.
+Neither candidate received more than half of the total votes; therefore, as per the Constitution, Chileans returned to the polls for a final run-off election on Sunday, 17 January 2010.

+That evening, the third and final preliminary results were announced by the Undersecretary of the Interior, accounting for 99.77% of the total ballot boxes.
+Piñera received 51.61% of the votes and Frei received 48.39%.